-I have only had my card for a few months and do not use it often, but have not had any problems as of yet.
+I have had my card for a years now, yet do not use it very often, but have not had any problems as of yet.
 Of course, I live in Jutland and the routes I travel are not overflowing with people and it is easy to get to a machine, hear the ding and know that everything is working.
 I rarely do a transfer, so my trips are on and off.
 I do check my account everytime I use the pass to make sure I have not been charged extra.
 So far, everything has been kosher, but I hear from many people that the charges are incorrect and they have to constantly battle with DSB/Movia, etc. to make them right.
 It does not always happen that DSB honors their mistakes and it is often hard to prove.

 Rejsekort works best on long trips outside of the city centers.
 Often it can not quite figure out lots of transfers, especially if you go in and out of several zones.
 There are many little things that you will learn – the more you use it.
 My best advice is too be very vigilant, check the fees being deducted from your account daily.
 Learn what works and what does not work.
 You can also read more about the travel card at the official rejsekort website.